 - Paying in cash, in order to own something free and clear, at a significant opportunity cost

 While these actions are not inherently bad, fear tends to incite quick action on financial practices that feel familiar.
 The problem is that these are actions that rarely generate wealth.
-However, truly wealth-generating options can feel unfamiliar and therefore wrong.
+However, truly wealth-generating options can feel unfamiliar and, therefore, wrong.

 The key to finding mental financial freedom is to first look at everything through the lens of opportunity.
 This requires you to install some faith in your finances, and know that where there’s a desire for something, an opportunity exists.
 When you seek these opportunities and allow yourself to believe in them, finding work that is both enjoyable and profitable can occur.

-Furthermore, looking through the lens of opportunity can help you to slow down and examine your financial choices through the 7 Principles of Prosperity.
+Furthermore, looking through the lens of opportunity can help you slow down and examine your financial choices through the 7 Principles of Prosperity.
 On your journey to wealth, faith and confidence should be your top priority.
 These ideals can help guide you, ultimately, to financial freedom.

 What is Numerical Financial Freedom?

 However, this can lead to confusion and poor habits.
 Primarily, this instills the belief that if you save $1 million, you can retire comfortably and never look back.
-Not to create panic, however, this is not a realistic benchmark.
+Not to create panic, yet this is not a realistic benchmark.
 Inflation and taxes can quickly erode this type of wealth, and it’s unlikely to last as long as you expect.

 If you want to retire early, say 40 or 50, you’re taking an even larger gamble.
 That money may need to last you fifty years or more.
-Simply taking $100,000 a year can only last you ten years– taxes, fees, and inflation notwithstanding.
+Simply taking $100,000 a year can only last you ten years–-taxes, fees, and inflation notwithstanding.
 If you leave the workforce in the meantime, it can be difficult to jump back in and build up an income again.